tngo0508/tngo0508.github.io/_posts/2026-4-11-ef-core-relations-navigation-properties.md

 ## 8. Next in the Series
 Now that you have a solid grasp on how to relate and query your data, it's time to ensure that data is valid before it ever reaches your database.

-Check out [Part 19: Mastering FluentValidation in .NET 10]({{ site.baseurl }}{% post_url 2026-04-12-fluent-validation-dotnet-10 %}) to learn how to build robust, readable validation logic for your applications.
+Check out Part 20: Mastering FluentValidation in .NET 10 to learn how to build robust, readable validation logic for your applications.

 ---